-- The Commissioner of CGST/SGST (or any officer authorized by him) may conduct audit of a taxpayer.
-The frequency and manner of audit will be prescribed later.
+- The Commissioner of CGST/SGST (or any officer authorized by him) may conduct an audit of a taxpayer.
+The frequency and manner of an audit will be prescribed later.

 - A notice will be sent to the auditee at least 15 days before.

-- The audit will be completed within 3 months from date of commencement of the audit.
+- The audit will be completed within 3 months from the date of commencement of the audit.

 - The Commissioner can extend the audit period for a further six months with reasons recorded in writing.